Antimicrobial therapy of native valve endocarditis

 - Duke University Medical Center

-Issues related to the antimicrobial therapy of native valve infective endocarditis (IE) will be reviewed here.
-The pathogenesis of vegetation formation, complications, and indications for surgery are discussed separately.
-(See "Pathogenesis of vegetation formation in infective endocarditis" and "Complications and outcome of infective endocarditis" and "Surgery for native valve endocarditis".)
+Issues related to the antimicrobial therapy of native valve infective endocarditis (IE) will be reviewed here; the content reflects American, British, and European guidelines [1-3].
+The pathogenesis of vegetation formation, complications of IE, and indications for surgery are discussed separately.
+(See "Pathogenesis of vegetation formation in infective endocarditis" and "Complications and outcome of infective endocarditis" and "Surgery for left-sided native valve endocarditis" and "Infective endocarditis in injection drug users", section on 'Surgery'.)

 Empiric therapy — In general, therapy for infective endocarditis (IE) should be targeted to the organism isolated from blood cultures; cultures are positive in over 90 percent of patients with IE. For patients with suspected IE who present without acute symptoms, empiric therapy is not always necessary, and therapy can await blood culture results.
 Results of blood cultures are usually available within one to three days, and an accurate diagnosis is a critical first step in designing a management strategy.
-(See "Clinical manifestations and diagnosis of infective endocarditis".)
+(See "Clinical manifestations and evaluation of adults with suspected native valve endocarditis".)

 For acutely ill patients with signs and symptoms strongly suggestive of IE, empiric therapy may be necessary.
 Such empiric therapy should be administered ONLY after at least two (preferably three) sets of blood cultures have been obtained from separate venipunctures and ideally spaced over 30 to 60 minutes.